-Fault: means a physical condition that causes a device, component, or network element to fail to perform in the required manner.
-Faults per 100km: means the number of faults per 100 circuit kilometres of prescribed voltage electric line (can be broken down into per nominal line voltages).
-System Length: means the total circuit length (in kilometres) of the electric lines that form part of the EA Networks system.
-System: means all works owned, provided, maintained, or operated by EA Networks that are used or intended to be used for the conveyance or supply of electricity.
+Fault: means a physical condition that causes a device, component, or voltages).

+Faults per 100km: means the number of faults per 100 circuit kilometres of prescribed voltage electric line (can be broken down into per nominal line means the total circuit length (in kilometres) of the electric lines that form part of the EA Networks system.

+System Length:

+System: means all works owned, provided, maintained, or operated by EA or supply of electricity.

+Networks that are used or intended to be used for the conveyance